Finance executives fret as U.S. presidential vote too close to call | Business

 Finance executives fret as U.S. presidential vote too close to call

-Europe's main bourses in London, Paris and Frankfurt rose by nearly 0.5% by 1010 GMT after earlier losses, while 10-year treasury yields dropped.
+Bank stocks in Europe fell, with the STOXX index of European lenders down 2% while the main bourses in London , Paris and Frankfurt rose by 0.2% to 0.3% by 1130 GMT.
 London-based banks that staffed trading floors overnight reported a long night of talking to nervous clients.
 The greatest trading activity was in the early hours of Wednesday before volumes tailed off sharply before dawn.

 Jim McCormick, global head of desk strategy at British investment bank NatWest Markets, said it would be "all hands on deck" with the outcome so uncertain.
 Analysts said it could be days before all votes were counted.